Share This Guide, Choose Your Platform!

 How to register for a Self Assessment tax return

-In this HMRC tax return guide, please note you must actually register for SA with HMRC before you complete your contractor tax return.
+In this HMRC tax return guide, it is key to know that you must actually register for SA with HMRC before you complete your contractor tax return.
 If you are a director of your own company, your accountant will usually take care of this process and provide tax return advice when needed.

 Once you register, you will receive a Unique Taxpayer Reference (UTR).
 The reference is two sets of five digits.
 Please make sure that you keep this in a safe place.